Session 1 (10:00–11:00): Final approval of pre-registrations, new products and product registration contract.

 Types of Collection Points

-volta Machines
+volta Points

-volta Machines are automated machines for returning containers (also known as RVM – Reverse Vending Machines), installed in retail establishments or other public spaces that allow for the automated return of containers covered by volta.
+volta Points consist of automated machines for returning containers (also known as RVM – Reverse Vending Machines), installed in retail establishments or other public spaces that allow for the automated return of containers covered by volta.
 Once the container is accepted, the machine issues a voucher corresponding to the deposit amount, which can be transferred to a user account, redeemed at the point of sale, or refunded in cash.
 These machines require electricity and internet connectivity to report data in real time to SDR Portugal, ensuring system traceability and monitoring.
-All devices must comply with the technical requirements set out in the RVM Specification.
-Collection Point operators may choose to purchase or lease these machines, depending on their needs and the volume of containers collected.
+All devices must comply with the technical requirements set out in the RVM Specification. volta Point operators may choose to purchase or lease these machines, depending on their needs and the volume of containers collected.

 Manual Collection